fbpx

 AIR³ is equipped with a performing GPS.
 However, you may experience some problems to get a good GPS signal in certain cases.
 Here are a few hints to discover why you would have faced such issue.

-• The first thing to check is that you have activated the localisation.
-Swipe down from top to bottom to get the main icons.
-Check the the localisation icon is activated
+• The first thing to check is that you have location enabled.
+Swipe from up to down to get the main icons.
+Make sure the location icon is enabled

-• Second thing to check is your time zone.
-The system will try to find satellites based on the time zone.
-Go to settings/system/date and time and check the time zone set.
+• The second thing to check is your time zone.
+The system will attempt to find satellites based on time zone and exact time.
+Go to settings/system/date & time and check the set time zone.
+Select the correct time zone by turning off “Auto Time Zone” if it is not set correctly.
+Once the correct time zone is set, make sure to enable “Auto Time Zone”.

 • The first time the unit tries to know where it is, it can take more time.
 This is called “Cold start”.
-Cold start is strongly reduced if you are connected to the network with a SIM card.
-If you have no SIM, this is not a problem, but note that it can take more time to locate the first time.
+Cold start is strongly reduced if you are connected to the network.
+If you have no internet, this is not a problem, but note that it can take more time to locate the first time.

 • GPS antenna should not be covered.
 Check that nothing is altering the signal received by the GPS antenna.
 Here is an example of a metal sticker that reduces the GPS signal received by the antenna.